Very sad news to report today.

 “IRT 3 here, John; what do you have for us?”
 Ed Mason, the team lead for IRT 3.

-“We got some shakers down near the linen department.”
+“We got a report from the computer guys about a couple zombies they fought off in one of the linen rooms.
+You better check for any shakers down near the linen department.”
 Shakers were individuals in the process of turning who shook with spasms as it happened.
 “Are you guys near there?”
-John Brox advised the team that Ed was in charge of.
+John Brox advised Ed’s team.

 “Yeah, we can get there in a few minutes.
 We just took two freaks to the clinic for a quick exit.”